swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 * * * * *

-**Based on Lecture Materials By: Milad Fatenejad, Katy Huff, Tommy Guy, Joshua
+**Based on Lecture Materials By: Nate Vack, Milad Fatenejad, Katy Huff, Tommy Guy, Joshua
 R. Smith, Will Trimble, and many more**

-This lecture is on basic programming in python.
-In order to do the examples, we are going to use an environment called iPython.
+This lecture usess the python scripting language as a mechanism to discuss the best practices in writing software.
+Since we can't assume that you all know python, we'll be teaching a little python along the way.
+Specifically, we will be using the iPython interpretter, which adds a few bells & whistles to make it easier to get up to speed.
 I expect this lecture to be interactive, so stop me at any point if you have questions.

-This lecture will be structured as follows: I will be teaching the basics of two things: the python programming language (to a greater extent) and the iPython interpreter (to a lesser extent).
-The iPython interpreter is one of many different ways to implement python code.
-As far as the python component, I'll shoot for a layered approach: I'll continue building on my previous concepts.
-It turns out that like any sufficiently complex topic, its not really possible to force the pedagogy into a serial stream.
-Also, we have a pretty serious time constraint.
-I'm just going to drop it on you.
-Because of the brief nature of this tutorial, I've included links to some excellent reference material.
-Also, if we have time, I'll take questions based on the specific programming needs of this class.

-Here is the reference material.
+Importantly, this is **not** meant to be a comprehensive lesson in using python or iPython.
+Therefore, we've included some reference material where you can get more information.

 * [Dive into Python](http://www.diveintopython.net/toc/index.html)
 * [Software Carpentry's Python Lectures](http://software-carpentry.org/4_0/python/)
 * [IPython: A System for Interactive Scientific Computing](http://dx.doi.org/10.1109/MCSE.2007.53)
 * [How to Think Like a Computer Scientist](http://www.greenteapress.com/thinkpython/thinkpython.html)

-Once we briefly deal with iPython, I'll cover python in the following order:

 ## What We'll Cover

-We'll focus on two overarching concepts that are important to any programming language:
+After a brief introduction to iPython, we'll focus on the following importnat best practices.

-1) How to write code for people.
+1. How to write code for people.
 That is code that is readable and understandable to others in your group and most importantly to your future self 3 months or 3 years down the road.
+This best practice is based largely in making the right choices on a number of topics:

+   * Meaningful variable names
+   * When to add comments
+   * Appropriate data type
+   * Effective and efficient compound data types
+   * Conditional statements *PPHW check this for best practice*

-2) How to not repeat yourself.
+2. How to not repeat yourself.
 How to reuse your code with loops and functions.
 And how to eventually build modules, collections of functions, you and others can use in all your codes.
 And how to use other people's modules.

-### iPython Intro
-* iPython

-### Lesson 1 (Write Code for People)
-* Print statements
-* Variables
-* Integers
-* Floats
-* Strings
-* Types
-* Type Coercion
-* Basic Operations: add numbers, concatenate strings, basic data type functionality
-* List
-* Dictionary
-* Tuple
-* Conditional (if) statements

-### Lesson 2 (Don't Repeat Yourself)
-* For Loops
-* While Loops
-* Iteration
-* Methods
+   * Using loops to repeat certain tasks locally
-* Reading & Writing Files
+   * Writing functions to repeat tasks globally
-* Modules
+   * Using other poeple's modules to avoid reinventing the wheel
+   * Writing modules to allow others to avoid reinventing the wheel

 ## iPython